Emerson89/wp-ansible/README.md

 # wp-emerson

-# Instalando wordpress com ansible
+# Installing wordpress with ansible

-## Utilizado CentOS 7 ##
+## Used CentOS 7 ##

-# Instale ansible
+# Install ansible

 #yum install ansible -y

-# Faça o clone do repositorio
+# Clone the repository

 #git clone https://github.com/Emerson89/wp-emerson.git

-# Mova os diretorios /playbooks e /roles para o diretorio /etc/ansible, a instalacao foi feita em localhost edite o arquivo de inventario hosts.
+# Move the directories / playbooks and / roles to the / etc / ansible directory, the installation was done on localhost and edit the hosts inventory file.

-#mv wp-emerson/roles wp-emerson/playbooks /etc/ansible
+#mv wp-emerson / roles wp-emerson / playbooks / etc / ansible

 #vim hosts